Water

 Share

-Only 37% of Europe’s surface water bodies achieved a good or high ecological status, a measure of aquatic ecosystem health under EU’s Water Framework Directive, while just 29% was ranked good in the 2015-2021 period, according to the largest assessment on the health of Europe’s water bodies.
+Only 37% of Europe’s surface water bodies have a good or high ecological status, a measure of aquatic ecosystem health under the EU’s Water Framework Directive, while just 29% was ranked good in the 2015-2021 period, according to the largest assessment on the health of Europe’s water bodies.

 Europe’s state of water 2024: the need for improved water resilience’ demonstrates that Europe is not on track to meet its targets to improve the health of waters under EU rules, the European Environment Agency (EEA) said.